ManuelOktana/challenge/README.md

 $ yarn install    # Install project dependencies
 $ yarn start      # Compile and launch (same as `npm start`)
 ```
-If everything works, you should see the following:
+If everything works, you must navigate to http://localhost:3000

 ### Run Tests